 Solar batteries are an impressive upgrade for homeowners with solar power.
 They give you the ability to store the electricity you generate and use it when the sun goes down (or when the power lines go down).
 But the technology is a lot newer when compared to solar panels…

 …So are they worth the investment in 2021?

 That depends on why you’re interested in batteries in the first place.
-Our solar power Brisbane team takes you through the benefits of solar batteries to find out if they’re worth it in 2021.
+Our solar power experts will take you through the benefits of solar batteries to find out if they’re worth it in 2021.

 Energy Independence (and Saving Money)